Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 Universal Studios Florida: Diagon Alley

-🎢 Rides: Harry Potter and the Escape from Gringotts & Hogwarts Express.
+🎢 Rides: Harry Potter and the Escape from Gringotts & Hogwarts Express

-🎙️ Shows: Celestina Warbeck and the Banshees
+🎙️ Shows: Celestina Warbeck and the Banshees & Tales of Beedle the Bard (both at Carkitt Market)

 🍽️ Restaurants: The Leaky Cauldron

-🍔 Food Stores & Carts: Florean Fortescue’s Ice Cream Parlour, The Hopping Pot & Eternelle’s Elixir of Refreshment.
+🍔 Food Stores & Carts: Florean Fortescue’s Ice Cream Parlour, The Hopping Pot & Eternelle’s Elixir of Refreshment

 - London